microsoftgraph/microsoft-graph-docs-contrib/concepts/toolkit/components/tasks.md

 ## Authentication

-The login control uses the global authentication provider described in the [authentication documentation](./../providers.md).
+The tasks component uses the global authentication provider described in the [authentication documentation](./../providers.md).